bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

     - technology
     - government
     - freedom
+    - justice
+    - democracy
     - business/trade
     - environment
     - food
     - energy
     - labor
   2. Now that you have selected three categories, write them across the top of a sheet of paper to form three columns.
 Imagine what would be an ideal situation 50 years from now for that category.
 Respond to each category with a description of this scenario.
-It's okay to have direct inspiration for your ideas (IE - Flying cars as shown in the film, Blade Runner).
+Try to have an inspiration source for your ideas, though you do not need to mention it (IE - Flying cars as shown in the film, Blade Runner).
 Write at least one response per category, but feel free to write down as many as you like.
 Limit yourself to 10 minutes.
 2. Define
 3. Develop
 4. Deliver